ihaterecruiters/referbot/README.md

 As an MVP, the slack integration will work with Recruitee, an Applicant Tracking System (CRM for vacancies/talent). <br>
 Both LevelUp/Ihaterecruiters as well as Recruitee are in same floor in the WeWork building.<br>

 it has been done before.
-Slack integration from another ATS (Workable) with Slack. https://blog.efounders.co/how-we-made-employee-referral-as-easy-as-a-slack-command-line-66a0ac24aad#.9k766a1d3
+Slack integration from another ATS (Workable) with Slack. https://blog.efounders.co/how-we-made-employee-referral-as-easy-as-a-slack-command-line-66a0ac24aad#.9k766a1d3<br>

+https://recruitee.com/ for an overview of the ATS we use as MVP.